rajat95/Deep-Deghosting-HDR/README.md

 # Deep Deghosting HDR:

-This Repository contains code and pretrained models for HDR version of our paper : (A Fast, Scalable, and Reliable Deghosting Method for Extreme Exposure Fusion) [Link] accepted at ICCP, 2019 .</br>
+This Repository contains code and pretrained models for HDR version of our paper : (A Fast, Scalable, and Reliable Deghosting Method for Extreme Exposure Fusion) [Link][http://val.serc.iisc.ernet.in/ICCP19/files/EF_iccp19.pdf] accepted at ICCP, 2019 .</br>
-It has been tested on GTX 1080ti and RTX 20170 GPUs and tensorflow 1.13 and contains scripts for both inference and training .</br>
+It has been tested on GTX 1080ti and RTX 2070 GPUs and tensorflow 1.13 and contains scripts for both inference and training .</br>

 ![](approach_overview.png)